Furness Bermuda Line hotels: The Castle Harbour Hotel

 The Castle Harbor Hotel, located on Castle Harbour opened in 1931.
 All the materials for constructing the hotel were pre-cast in England and brought to Bermuda by Furness ships.
 The hotel closed in 1984 for renovations and expansion, and re-opened as the Marriott Castle Harbour Hotel in 1986.
 The originally built Castle Harbor Hotel would closed in 1999 for a complete rebuilding.
 The original hotel building was eventually gutted to the structural steel 'skeleton', and rebuilt.
 The hotel reopened as the Rosewood Bermuda, which is remains today with some recognizable elements of the original property, including the iconic elevator tower, built to bring guests up from the shoreline.

-Hotel Tender Boats
+Hotel Tenders

 Furness Bermuda Line would purchase and construct tender boats to ferry passenger from their ships to their hotel properties.
 This was due to the long duration by land it would take to transport passengers from the ship piers.
 Furness would first purchase the former British Admiralty vessel HMS Arctic Whale in 1923 and rename it the Bermudian.
 In 1929, the company would custom build a tender Mid-Ocean, which would later be renamed the Castle Harbour, when the Castle Harbor Hotel finally opened.